NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 ![](../images/directional_coupler_field_profiles.png)
 </center>

 The field profiles confirm that for `d` of 0.06 μm (Figure 1), the input signal in Port 1 of the top branch is almost completely transferred to Port 4 of the bottom branch.
-For `d` of 0.13 μm (Figure 2), the input signal is split evenly two between the two branches.
+For `d` of 0.13 μm (Figure 2), the input signal is split evenly between the two branches.
 Finally, for `d` of 0.30 μm (Figure 3), there is no longer any evanescent coupling and the signal remains completely in the top branch.
 The waveguide regions with no fields in Ports 3 and 4 are PML.